cryopsy89/hp3par_ssh_exporter/README.md

-# HP 3PAR / Primera Prometheus Exporter
+# HP 3PAR / Primera Exporter

 Prometheus exporter for HPE 3PAR and Primera storage systems.
 Collects metrics via SSH using the HPE CLI and exposes them